Pishkamar District: History

-After the 2006 National Census, Zavkuh Rural District was separated from the Central District in the formation of Pishkamar District.
-After the 2011 census, the village of Pishkamar was elevated to the status of the city of Faraghi.
+In 2007, Zavkuh Rural District was separated from the Central District in the formation of Pishkamar District.
+The village of Pishkamar was converted to a city as Faraghi in 2012.

 Demographics

 Population

-At the time of the 2011 census, the district's population was 26,409 people in 6,529 households.
+At the time of the 2011 National Census, the district's population was 26,409 people in 6,529 households.
 The 2016 census measured the population of the district as 26,977 inhabitants in 7,394 households.